mwangdakota/pages-uswds-jekyll/pages/fastlane/registrations.md

 The [Account Management Guide](https://www.research.gov/common/attachment/Desktop/Single_ID_Help.pdf), [Frequently Asked Questions (FAQs)](https://www.research.gov/common/attachment/Desktop/Single_ID_FAQs.pdf), and multiple video tutorials are available on the Research.gov [About Account Management](https://www.research.gov/research-portal/appmanager/base/desktop?_nfpb=true&_pageLabel=research_node_display&_nodePath=/researchGov/Service/Desktop/InstitutionAndUserManagement.html) page.

 NSF recommends that the Principal Investigator (PI) also register as an “Authorized Organizational Representative – AOR” for the organization.
-The PI creates and uploads all proposal components to FastLane, and the AOR formally submits the proposal to NSF. <dov markdown="0"><span style="color:red;">Only PIs with AOR privileges can submit the proposal.</span></div> The AOR role is NEVER assigned to any person by default.
+The PI creates and uploads all proposal components to FastLane, and the AOR formally submits the proposal to NSF. <div markdown="0"><span style="color:red;">Only PIs with AOR privileges can submit the proposal.</span></div> The AOR role is NEVER assigned to any person by default.

 You can request the AOR role via the "Add a New Role" page in [Research.gov](https://www.research.gov).
 Here's how:
    * Sign in to [Research.gov](https://www.research.gov) and select the "My Profile" link located at the top right of the screen.